Golriz Ghahraman

-Golriz Ghahraman (گلریز قهرمان; born 1981) is a New Zealand former politician, lawyer and writer.
+Golriz Ghahraman (گلریز قهرمان; born 1981) is a New Zealand former politician and lawyer.
 The former United Nations lawyer was a child asylum seeker, and became the first refugee elected to New Zealand's Parliament.
 Ghahraman was a member of the New Zealand House of Representatives for the Green Party from 2017 to 2024, when she resigned amid multiple shoplifting allegations, which she was later convicted of.

 Early life and education

 Ghahraman was born in Iran in 1981.
 Her family lived in Mashhad, Iran's second largest city, where her father, an agricultural engineer, worked for the Ministry of Agriculture on the research and development of plant-based alternative fuels.
 Her mother studied as a child psychologist but was ethically opposed to "psychologists having to pledge allegiance to a religion" so refused to sit the Islamic examinations required for her to practise and never worked as such.
 Her father was Shia and her mother a Kurdish Sunni, though neither parent was religious.

 In 1990, following the end of the Iran–Iraq War, nine-year-old Ghahraman and her family left Iran for Malaysia, ostensibly for a holiday.
 From Malaysia they booked flights to Fiji, with a stopover in Auckland, where they sought political asylum and were accepted as refugees.
 Her parents later set up a restaurant and a gift shop in Auckland and did not work in their earlier areas of expertise.

 Ghahraman attended Auckland Girls' Grammar School.
 She has a Bachelor of Laws and Bachelor of Arts in history from the University of Auckland, and a Master of Studies (MSt) degree in International Human Rights Law with Distinction from the University of Oxford.